dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 1.5, 2021-12-07: Say that `index` and `toString` are inherited from the superclass, `values` is omitted if it would conflict.
 Rephrase specification in terms of defining a semantic class, not a syntactic one.
 1.6, 2022-01-27: Disallow overriding `index` or conflicting with `values`.
 1.7, 2022-02-16: Disallow overriding `operator==` and `hashCode` too.
+1.8, 2022-03-08: Make it explicit that an enum constructor cannot use the new super-parameters.